phosaiq/phosaiq-scratch/README.md

 # phosaiq-scratch

-Python Implementation of Phosaiq from scratch
+Python implementation of Phosaiq from scratch.

+This repository is useful for education on quantum annealing.